 George Washington 88, No. 22 Western Kentucky 63

-McCrea had two steals and two assists during the opening spurt, which she capped by twice keeping a possession alive _ once by tipping a rebound, the second time by leaping over the baseline to save the ball _ before making a 3-pointer 3:52 into the game.
+Blowing bubbles as she dribbled, McCrea had two steals and two assists during the opening run, which she capped by saving the ball to a teammate to keep a possession alive, then making a 3-pointer 3:52 into the game.

 Sun Belt powerhouse Western Kentucky (16-6), which had won five straight, sustained its worst defeat this season.
-The Lady Toppers' point-guard-by-committee couldn't penetrate the quick hands of McCrea and rest of the Colonials, who made 14 steals and forced 27 turnovers.
+The Lady Toppers’ point-guard-by-committee couldn’t penetrate the quick hands of McCrea and rest of the Colonials’ defense, which made 14 steals and forced 27 turnovers.

 Leslie Johnson led Western Kentucky with 17 points.
 Laurie Townsend had 13.